David Ferry (poet): Poetry and translations

-Over and over, Ferry alludes to this “something”, elusive partly as the result of the ambivalent gifts of time.
+Ferry alludes to this “something”, elusive partly as the result of the ambivalent gifts of time.
 ‘Down by the River’ describes a scene's “participial rhythm, // Flowing, enjoying, taking its own sweet time”.
-But it is the shifting liquidity of water that most vividly evokes the ineffable, Ferry's real subject.
+The shifting liquidity of water evokes the ineffable, Ferry's real subject.
 ‘Lake Water’ declares “The plane of the water is like a page on which / Phrases and even sentences are written”.
-Yet as the poet tries to compose, “The surface of the page is like lake water” and later again all is “erased with the changing of the breeze”.
-For all their elegance and plain-speaking, these poems are marvellously unstable, modern, poignantly facing up to the limits of the faulty equipment we are given to understand the world.
-‘The Intention of Things’ gently devastates with the idea that “death lives in the intention of things / To have a meaning”.
-Lesser poets might be reduced to silence, or tear language to shreds, but Ferry's provisional songs instruct, console, distract, remain to be admired.
-His collection, Bewilderment: New Poems and Translations, won the 2012 National Book Award: a fitting tribute to this 89-year-old outstanding poet, still singing “like the birds that gather in Virgil’s lines / In the park at evening, sitting among the branches” (‘The Birds’).
+Yet as the poet tries to compose, “The surface of the page is like lake water” and later all is “erased with the changing of the breeze”.
+These poems are unstable, modern, facing up to the limits of the faulty equipment we are given to understand the world.
+‘The Intention of Things’ ponders the idea that “death lives in the intention of things / To have a meaning”.

+Ferry's collection, Bewilderment: New Poems and Translations, won the 2012 National Book Award.

-In 2017 his translation of Virgil's Aeneid, published at the age of 93, was reviewed at length by the academic and poet April Bernard in the New York Review of Books.
+In 2017 his translation of Virgil's Aeneid, published at the age of 93, was reviewed by the academic and poet April Bernard in the New York Review of Books.
 She considered that, "he has some sort of uncanny connection to the great poet [i.e. Virgil ]", and suggested his translation was superior to those of John Dryden, Robert Fitzgerald and Robert Fagles, because of its combination of vivid precision, metrical force, and cumulative effect.
 Writing in the TLS, classicist Richard Jenkyns called Ferry's Aeneid "the best modern version...both for its loyalty to the original and for its naturalness in itself."